The Stroke Of An Artist with Tracy Markley.

 So we have three people trying to edit the book me and these two other girls as we’re trying not to cry because we’re editing and grieving and, you know, so I think it turned out pretty good for all this book went through a lot to get out.

 Yeah, understand like, It’s amazing firstly that you connected with a client it’s really heartwarming to see a physical therapist who has this type of connection, but then you know, somebody who’s a personal trainer who’s not really in that state of play, you know, normally it’s really heartwarming as well to see that you had this connection with this person.
-It’s great to say that you’re able to nail tell the story about the results that you noticed the difference the before and the after in your client who became your friend who became your co author.
+It’s great to say that you’re able to nail-tell the story about the results that you noticed the difference between the before and the after in your client who became your friend and who became your co-author.

-And it’s really important that these messages get out there because there’s a lot of people that are going through tough time and I think the more and more I share the stories and interview people, the more I’m thinking about the carers and you’re not necessarily a carrier but the people that you’re supporting the most.
+And It’s really important that these messages get out there because there are a lot of people that are going through tough times and I think the more and more I share the stories and interview people, the more I’m thinking about the carers and you’re not necessarily a carrier but the people that you’re supporting the most.
 Who you may not realize you’re also supporting is the carer because if you get you know that person back home better than what they were when they started then the carrot gets more relief.
 They get their life back.
 They get less place.

 Yeah, because if you can go down the street start walking without a cane now your partner Yeah, just it changes the whole dynamics of your whole life.